solana-foundation/developer-content/content/courses/onchain-development/anchor-pdas.md

         description: String,
         rating: u8,
     ) -> Result<()> {
-    // We require that the rating is between 1 and 5 require!(rating >= MIN_RATING && rating <= MAX_RATING, MovieReviewError::InvalidRating);
+        require!(rating >= MIN_RATING && rating <= MAX_RATING, MovieReviewError::InvalidRating);

-        // We require that the title is not longer than 20 characters require!(title.len() <= MAX_TITLE_LENGTH, MovieReviewError::TitleTooLong);
+        require!(title.len() <= MAX_TITLE_LENGTH, MovieReviewError::TitleTooLong);

-        // We require that the description is not longer than 50 characters require!(description.len() <= MAX_DESCRIPTION_LENGTH, MovieReviewError::DescriptionTooLong);
+        require!(description.len() <= MAX_DESCRIPTION_LENGTH, MovieReviewError::DescriptionTooLong);

         msg!("Movie Review Account Created");